daved/parth/README.md

 it!
 Additionally, parth takes care of parsing segments into the types actually needed.
 It's not only fast, it does more, and requires less code.

-### Caution (restated): First Whole, First Decimal

-When returning an int of any size, the first whole number within the specified segment will be returned.
-When returning a float of any size, the first decimal number within the specified segment will be returned.

-Please review the test cases for working examples.

 ### SpanToString

 SpanToString receives two int values representing path segments, and returns